Free textbooks and instructional materials

 - Preschool activity programs

-- Elementary school programs
+- Elementary education programs

 - Local programs of study not included in a special school project

 - The Prework Training and Training for a Semiskilled Trade programs

 - Programs for students with an intellectual impairment

 An exception applies to students enrolled in adult education services.

 Free instructional materials include, in particular, lab equipment, physical education equipment, art supplies and technological devices.
 The right to free instructional materials also applies to the following:

 - Tools, machine tools, instruments, chemicals and other scientific and technological materials

 - Balls, racquets, helmets and other physical education equipment